sn-lab/MouseGoggles/README.md

 **Work in progess**

-* New versions of all MouseGoggles types (Mono, Duo, EyeTrack) using an Adafruit circular display
-* New version of EyeTrack with updated infrared cameras
+* Updating and improving [MouseGoggles EyeTrack 2.0](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/2.0) software!

 **Previous Updates**

+* (Jan 2026) Added intial files for [MouseGoggles EyeTrack 2.0](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/2.0)!
+The hardware design is complete, now built around a single Raspberry Pi 5, and features improved eye-tracking quality and an overall simpler assembly process.
+Some outstanding software issues are still being resolved for this version but will be updated shortly!

 * (May 2025) Big software updates to EyeTrack 1.1, including the first Godot project (2.1) which enables controlling and viewing the eye-tracking cameras from within the game engine!
 TCP/UDP communication between the Pis enable TTL outputs and eye-tracking videos to be controlled directly from VR experiment scripts.

 * (Mar 2024) Added the [MouseGoggles EyeTrack](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.0) headset, for binocular eye/pupil tracking cameras integrated into the headset

-* (Mar 2024) Added Code and instructions for closed-loop rotation feedback into the VR system (see the [rotation sensors](https://github.com/sn-lab/MouseGoggles/blob/main/Other%20Hardware/Installation%20README.md#rotation-sensors
-  ) readme for details)

 # Building a MouseGoggles System

-All versions of MouseGoggles were designed using as many readily available, off-the-shelf parts as possible, with only a minimal number of custom 3D printed parts and circuit boards, to make assembly as simple as possible.
+All versions of MouseGoggles were designed using as many readily available, off-the-shelf parts as possible, with only a minimal number of custom parts required to make assembly as simple as possible.
 To build a MouseGoggles system, navigate to the folder of the version you'd like to build in the [Versions](https://github.com/sn-lab/MouseGoggles/tree/main/Versions) folder and follow the included README for a comprehensive parts list, assembly guide, and software installation instructions.
-If you're not sure which version you'd like to build:

-* Do you need binocular VR with embedded eye-tracking?
-[Eyetrack version 1.1](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/1.1) is ideal, though as of July 2025, the cameras used by the headset are discontinued by the manufacturer.
-A new version is currently in development, maybe you want to build a non eye-tracking headset ([Duo version 1.5](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/Duo/1.5)) as a starting point while you wait?
-* Don't need eye-tracking?
-Go with the headset that is simplest to assemble and use: [Duo version 1.5](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/Duo/1.5).
-* Only looking for monocoular visual stimulation with basic stimuli (e.g. gratings, edges)?
-Consider the even smaller and simpler [Mono version 1.0](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/Mono/1.0).
+Since some parts included in earlier versions of the system have since been discontinued by the manufacturers, [Eyetrack version 2.0](https://github.com/sn-lab/MouseGoggles/tree/main/Versions/EyeTrack/2.0) is what we recommend building for all use-cases.
+Version 2.0 is built on an entirely new display platform (Raspberry Pi 5; mipi-dbi-spi) that future versions will be developed from.

 # About MouseGoggles